lsst-tstn/tstn-023/index.rst

     A mitigation to this problem was introduced in recent versions of SAL where topics identity was attached to a hash code based on its content.
     This allowed users to upgrade topics without colliding with previous cached versions but also meant that incompatible versions silently fail to communicate.

+    Diagnosing this issue mainly requires developers to confirm the deployed version of the libraries, and vary considerably from sub-system to sub-system.

   * Systems running with incompatible versions of SAL/SalObj.

     SAL and SalObj are responsible for managing topics Quality of Service (QoS) parameters.
     The system defines 4 different types of QoS depending on the "type" of topic: Command, Event, Telemetry and Acknowledgement.
     Topics with different QoS may sometimes be filtered out by the DDS reader so, an incompatible version of SAL/SalObj may not be able to exchange some messages.
     This was improved considerably in more recent versions of SAL/SalObj and we have been able to keep breakages to a minimum, especially by rigidly managing deployments.

+    Diagnosing this issue also requires manually confirming the version of the deployed libraries.

   * Wrong network attached.